search

 Before a browser can render the content on the screen, it needs to process CSS files.
 As a result, the browser delays rendering until it downloads and processes all external CSS files on the site.

-However, in this case, the plugin needs to generate CSS that will be loaded as Inline CSS (as opposed to an external file) for the critical part of the page that the user sees when they enter a specific page on your site.
+Load CSS Asynchronously – This option generates Critical CSS that is loaded as Inline CSS (as opposed to an external file) for the critical part of the page that the user sees when they enter a specific page on your site.

-Since Inline CSS doesn’t block loading, this improves performance, helps with the LCP (Largest Contentful Paint) metric known from Core Web Vitals, and reduces the time needed to display the critical upper part of the page.
+Since both methods prevent CSS from blocking the initial render, they improve performance, help with the LCP (Largest Contentful Paint) metric known from Core Web Vitals, and reduce the time needed to display the critical upper part of the page.

 Note that WP-Rocket automatically generates the critical path CSS, but if it fails to do so or you want to generate it yourself, you can use a tool like this one and add it to the section called Fallback Critical path CSS.